 |Visibility each night (UK)||Very limited visibility – radiant doesn’t rise until near dawn|

 The Eta Aquarid meteor shower – the post-perihelion encounter with the meteor stream of comet 1P/Halley – has tended to be ignored by UK observers.
-With the radiant only starting to rise above the eastern horizon late in the night (in morning twilight for observers in Scotland), few Eta Aquarid meteors, if any, are likely to be seen although as the shower has a broad maximum, keen observers may see some Eta Aquarids around a week either side of the maximum.
+With the radiant only starting to rise above the eastern horizon just before dawn (in morning twilight for observers in Scotland), few Eta Aquarid meteors, if any, are likely to be seen although as the shower has a broad maximum, keen observers may see some Eta Aquarids around a week either side of the maximum.
 In 2022 the Moon sets before the radiant rises so chances are a little better.

 Eta Aquarids are very swift meteors, often with long paths because of their low radiant, and fine persistent trains.

 In 2013 the Eta Aquarids sprang a surprise and several Eta Aquarid meteors were imaged from the UK by Alex Pratt (see our special report) and William Stewart of the NEMETODE network (www.nemetode.org).
 This enhanced activity tied in with a last minute prediction from Mikiya Sato that the Earth would encounter several old filaments (from 8-11 centuries ago) in the Eta Aquarid meteor stream during May 6th.

 No enhancement of rates was expected or seen in 2014, 2015, 2016 or 2017.

 At maximum, the Eta Aquarid radiant lies at RA 22h32m , Dec –01º – in the top left corner of Aquarius (see the chart below)